Mastitis: Breast abscess

-A breast abscess is a collection of pus that develops in the breast with various causes.
+A breast abscess is a collection of pus that develops in the breast with several causes.
 During lactation, breast abscess develops only rarely, most sources cite about 0.4–0.5% of breastfeeding women.
-Known risk factors are age over 30, primiparous and late delivery.
+Known risk factors are age over 30, primiparous (first birth) and late delivery.
 No correlation was found with smoking status; however, this may be in part because far fewer smoking women choose to breastfeed.
 Antibiotics were not shown effective in prevention of lactation abscess but are useful to treat a secondary infection (see the section on the treatment of breast abscess in this article).

 Keratinizing squamous metaplasia of lactiferous ducts may play a similar role in the pathogenesis of nonpuerperal subareolar abscess.